GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 parameter.
 The Setup Client method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

-**Required parameters:**

-- opHost: The URL of the OpenID Connect Provider (OP)
+**Parameters:**

-- authorizationRedirectUrl: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization.
+- authorizationRedirectUrl: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
+- opHost: URL of the OpenID Connect Provider (OP)
+- postLogoutRedirectUrl: (Optional) URL to which the user is redirected to after successful logout
+- application_type: (Optional) Kind of the application.
+The default, if omitted, is web.
+The defined values are native or web
+- responseType: (Optional) Determines the authorization processing flow to be used
+- grantType: (Optional) Grant Types that the Client is declaring that it will restrict itself to using
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
+- acr_values: (Optional) Required for extended authentication.
+Custom authentication script from Gluu server
 - client_name: (Optional) Client application name
+- client_jwks_uri: (Optional) URL for the Client's JSON Web Key Set (JWKS) document
+- client_token_endpoint_auth_method: (Optional) Requested Client Authentication method for the Token Endpoint
+- client_request_uris: (Optional) Array of request_uri values that are pre-registered by the RP for use at the OP
+- clientFrontChannelLogoutUrl: (Optional) Client application Logout URL
-- postLogoutRedirectUrl: (Optional) URL to which the user is redirected to after successful logout
+- client_sector_identifier_uri: (Optional) URL using the https scheme to be used in calculating Pseudonymous Identifiers by the OP
+- contacts: (Optional) Array of e-mail addresses of people responsible for this Client
+- ui_locales: (Optional) End-User's preferred languages and scripts for the user interface, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
+- claims_locales: (Optional) End-User's preferred languages and scripts for Claims being returned, represented as a space-separated list of BCP47 [RFC5646] language tag values, ordered by preference
-- client_id: (Optional) Client ID from the OpenID Connect Provider (OP).
-Should be passed with the Client Secret.
+- client_id: (Optional) Client ID from OpenID Connect Provider (OP).
+Should be passed with the Client Secret
-- client_secret: (Optional) Client Secret from the OpenID Connect Provider (OP).
-Should be passed with the Client ID.
+- client_secret: (Optional) Client Secret from OpenID Connect Provider (OP).
+Should be passed with the Client ID
-- clientFrontChannelLogoutUrl: (Optional)
-- grantType: (Optional)
+- claims_redirect_uri: (Optional)
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP).

 **Request:**